tiddi2/auto-files/README.md

 You can install the Auto-Files extension from the Visual Studio Code Marketplace or download the `.vsix` file and install it manually.

 ## Support and Contributions

+If you encounter any issues or have suggestions for improvements, please [open an issue on GitHub](https://github.com/tiddi2/auto-files).

 Contributions are welcome!
 Feel free to submit a pull request.